iamnelsonmartins/custom-qmk/keybow2040/readme.md

 ## How to use the keyboard

     - Clone the file or Download the zip from github
-    - Copy folder to keyboards inside QMK_FIRMWARE (and change to keybow2040)
+    - Copy folder to keyboards inside QMK_FIRMWARE
     - RUN qmk compile --keyboard keybow2040 --keymap default

 ## Bootloader